queq/4chan-dl/README.md

 =======

 A command-line program that makes filling reaction folders easier.
 Part of [/g/'s Programming Projects for n00bz](https://github.com/keplr/programming-projects-for-n00bz).
 Warning: This is some kind of broken shit.
-Perhaps you won't like my coding.
+You might not like my coding at all.

 Usage
 ------